gevuong/EventListenr/README.md

 ![EventListenr](docs/images/event_show_page.png)

 ### Create Events
-Users can create events, and created event immediately appears on the home page.
+User can create events.
+User created events immediately show on the home page.
 Images can be uploaded via drag and drop feature using React Dropzone.

 ### Bookmarking Events
-Users can bookmark/unbookmark events.
+User can bookmark/unbookmark events.
 Bookmarked events are shown on the User Dashboard.

 ### Registering/Ticketing Events
-Users "register" to events by "purchasing" tickets for events.
+User can "register" to events by "purchasing" tickets to events.
-Purchased tickets appear on the User Dashboard.
+Events with purchased tickets appear on the User Dashboard.

 ### User Dashboard
 ![EventListenr User Dashboard](docs/images/User_profile.png)